 The underwriters review all this information and make an approval decision or not.
 They routinely look up your medical background in the MIB, prescription drug databases, driving records, tax records, etc.

-As we discussed, certain situations may limit benefits, benefit periods, and/or waiting periods.
+As we discussed, underwriters may limit benefits, benefit periods, and/or waiting periods based on your health history.
 They may also increase premiums to compensate for an increased disability risk.
 For example, if you use marijuana, some carriers will rate your policy (i.e. increase the premiums).

 Nevertheless, if your benefits are modified in any way, it still makes sense to purchase the policy.
 We discuss more in our disability underwriting guide.